Mosiwi/C1K0000/docs/source/pico_tutorial/intermediate_tutorial.md

 ![Img](../_static/pico_tutorial/intermediate_img/3img.png)

 Run the code online: (The code is not saved in pico and is not executed after repowering.)
-Make sure your Raspberry PI Pico's USB is plugged into your computer's USB via a usb cable, then click on "Python" and the version number in the bottom right corner of the Thonny window, then select "**MicroPython(Raspberry PI Pico)".
-COMx** ".
+Make sure your Raspberry PI Pico's USB is plugged into your computer's USB via a usb cable, then click on "Python" and the version number in the bottom right corner of the Thonny window, then select **"MicroPython(Raspberry PI Pico).
+COMx"**.
 ![Img](../_static/pico_tutorial/intermediate_img/4img.png)

 After running the code, the LED on the pico board lights up every 1 second: